lixado/Age-of-transformers/README.md

 ```

 ##  <a name='TODOs'></a>TODOs
-stackframe, skipframe
+- stackframe, skipframe

-gym env

-reward and others need to be per action? at least comment plots
+- reward and others need to be per action? at least give titles plots and a little explanation maybe and x y labeling axes
+- deep-rts fix GUI
+- state machine

 ##  <a name='Extracommands'></a>Extra commands